Slider- Why 80mm wheels?

 - How much does Slider weigh?

 While other products are either plastic or coming out of a 3D printer, each Slider is custom built from steel, wire brushed and painted then mounted on and fitted to ensure alignment and ease of installation.
 Arrives complete, no assembly needed.
-Takes less than 5 minutes to install.
+Weighs about 1.5 lbs.
+Installs in 5 minutes.
 Since most boards get a rear foot pad upgrade which is about the same weight as Slider, board balances fine.
 Many boards now are also getting an upgraded battery which weighs more than the stock battery and Slider will counter balance that as well so it doesn't feel tail heavy.
 The newest Pint X has double the size of the original Pint and Slider will counter balance that perfectly.

 - Is Slider effective off-road?

 Slider is meant for pavement although you're probably not better off on stock bumper off-road.
 Truth is, no front safety wheels device is 'effective' off-road due to too much drag.
 Personally, I keep it on at all times.
 However, it takes few minutes to remove for situations where it may not be needed.

-Check out multiple videos on youtube under sonnywheels.
+Check out multiple videos with Slider on my YT channel.